Expected utility hypothesis: Measuring risk in the expected utility context

-Thus the risk measure is $\operatorname{E}(e^{-a(w-\operatorname{E}w)})$, which differs between two individuals if they have different values of the parameter $a,$ allowing different people to disagree about the degree of risk associated with any given portfolio.
-Individuals sharing a given risk measure (based on given value of a) may choose different portfolios because they may have different values of b.
+Thus the risk measure is $\operatorname{E}(e^{-a(w-\operatorname{E}w)})$, which differs between two individuals if they have different values of the parameter $a,$ allowing other people to disagree about the degree of risk associated with any given portfolio.
+Individuals sharing a given risk measure (based on a given value of a) may choose different portfolios because they may have different values of b.
 See also Entropic risk measure.

-For general utility functions, however, expected utility analysis does not permit the expression of preferences to be separated into two parameters with one representing the expected value of the variable in question and the other representing its risk.
+For general utility functions, however, expected utility analysis does not permit the expression of preferences to be separated into two parameters, one representing the expected value of the variable in question and the other representing its risk.